 - Providing a highly rigorous curriculum, infused with effective, proven teaching strategies, that incorporates the Common Core State Standards (CCSS) and/or Next Generation Sunshine State Standards (NGSSS) for the content areas, as adopted, with research-based, print/literacy-rich, and technology-infused curriculum initiatives that encourage success for every student; - Setting clear and measurable expectations for student success while providing ample opportunities for students to have ownership of the learning process; - Implementing mechanisms to continuously monitor, evaluate, and improve both the structure of the curriculum and the methods used in its delivery to achieve continuous student improvement year to year; and - Providing opportunities for active and genuine involvement of stakeholders (including students, families, teachers, staff, and community partners) within the School, in an effort to create and promote a synergetic learning community that holds all stakeholders accountable for the program's success.

-It is anticipated that a standards-based curriculum, proven teaching strategies, and high - expectations will benefit students through a systemic approach for teaching the Common Core Standards, wherein students are able to earn a positive achievement record as evidenced by student's success on the Partnership for Assessment of Readiness for College and Careers (PARCC). - Promote enhanced academic success and financial efficiency by aligning responsibility and accountability.
+It is anticipated that a standards-based curriculum, proven teaching strategies, and high expectations will benefit students through a systemic approach for teaching the Common Core Standards, wherein students are able to earn a positive achievement record as evidenced by student's success on the Partnership for Assessment of Readiness for College and Careers (PARCC).